um-tesis/stunning-journey-infra/README.md

 ## How to Create Libera Infrastructure in your Local Minikube K8s Cluster from Scratch

-To create the cluster, follow these steps:
+#### To create the cluster, follow these steps:

-1. Open your terminal and navigate to the root directory.
+1. Make sure your Minikube cluster is up (`minikube start` was executed) and running (check `minikube status`).
+Open your terminal and navigate to the root directory of your project.
-2. Execute the following command:
+2. Execute the following command to create the local Minikube cluster with default configurations:
 ```
 bash create-local-cluster
 ```

-This script will set up a local Minikube cluster with default configurations.
+This script will set up the necessary Kubernetes resources within the local Minikube cluster, including deployments, services, pods, and other associated objects.

-To delete the cluster, follow these steps:
+#### To delete the cluster and remove all associated resources, follow these steps:

-1. Open your terminal and navigate to the root directory.
+1. Make sure your Minikube cluster is up (`minikube start` was executed) and running (check `minikube status`).
+Open your terminal and navigate to the root directory of your project.
-2. Execute the following command:
+2. Execute the following command to delete the local Minikube cluster:
 ```
 bash delete-local-cluster
 ```

-This script will delete the local Minikube cluster, removing all associated resources.
+This script will delete the Kubernetes resources within the local Minikube cluster, including deployments, services, pods, and other associated objects.

-Note: Make sure you have fulfilled the prerequisites mentioned above before creating or deleting the local cluster.
+**Note**: Make sure you have fulfilled the prerequisites mentioned above before creating or deleting the local cluster.

 ## Useful Commands
 Here are some useful commands for working with Kubernetes and Docker.